 The band's 2nd album Return The Love(released 2002) received great reviews in Australia as the band solidified it’s fan base in Melbourne.

 The band continued playing select live shows until 2004 and a planned 3rd album has been put on hold.
-After an 8 year break with founding member John Smarty raising a family, Phoebe's Dream returned in 2012 with some low key acoustic shows and have now solidified their line-up for full band shows featuring songs from an upcoming 3rd album sometime in 2018.
+After an 8 year break with founding member John Smarty raising a family, Phoebe's Dream returned in 2012 and for the next 8 years until COVID hit made rare appearances with some low key acoustic shows.
+They now have a floating line-up for full band shows featuring songs from an upcoming 3rd album to be released sometime in late 2023.